So…a killer flu has been going around*

 We dress our kids (and ourselves) warmly for both inside and outside time.

-Inside: we make sure we always wear socks and/or slippers during the fall and winter so we keep our internal body temperature stable.
-We wear robes during the morning, over our jammies.
-And we all make sure to keep our chests and lower necks covered; no V neck shirts this time of year!
-Keeping that upper core/lung-throat area not exposed to icy air seems to be pretty important.
-And WARM does not mean WET!
-So let’s just say, we dress toasty.
+Inside: we make sure we always wear socks and/or slippers during the fall and winter so we keep our internal body temperatures stable.
+We even wear robes over our jammies during the early morning.
+And whether we’re in jam-jams or fully dressed, we all make sure to keep our chests and lower necks covered; no V-neck shirts this time of year!
+Not exposing that upper core/lung-throat area to icy air seems to be pretty important.

 2. Keep the house comfortably toasty, but aired out.

 I am pretty frugal when it comes to energy usage.
 But when it’s flu season; I keep the house warm; between 68 and 72 degrees.
 But I also air the apartment out for a while everyday; leaving a few windows cracked to make the house fresh and to ensure that we don’t have any stagnant air, which feels like a breeding ground for infections.
 For our family, airing out the house gets fresh air in and germs out!

 And warm does not mean WET!
 We do not want a humid house, but a moderately toasty house.

 Choose fruits and vegetables that agree with your system and your own personal biology.

 I like to choose fruits/veggies based on the blood type diet; but do what works for you.
 Ayurvedic, Chinese Medicine, whatevs.
 Just get some nice ORGANIC fruits and veggies in ya.

 I put a bit of fresh tumeric root and fresh ginger in our smoothies during flu season.
 Like, a dime-sized sliver.
 It adds a nice, lemony spice to the smoothies, but these roots are antiviral; great for keeping you well.